 While the intermittent lockdowns brought about changes in consumption patterns, quite different from those of last year – a few things remained constant:

-Market trends for the last 4-6 quarters, and success stories from early adopters have convinced us, that every FMCG brand distributing in emerging markets needs to equip their distributors with the below stack, to be prepared for the subsequent waves of cases and the resulting supply chain impact.
+Market trends for the last 4-6 quarters and success stories from early adopters have convinced us, that every FMCG brand distributing in emerging markets needs to equip their distributors with the below stack, to be prepared for the subsequent waves of cases and the resulting supply chain impact.

 Retailer automation should be the frontrunner among your RTM tech stack.
 While the business landscape and execution models evolved last year it became all the more evident that online ordering for retailers and d2c powered by B2B commerce is no more for the future.
 It is already here and thriving.
-Ask the early adopters and they will tell you about the volume of orders they receive after midnight, increase in repeat orders and much more.
+Ask the early adopters and they will tell you about the volume of orders they receive after midnight, the increase in repeat orders, and much more.
 In a time when your distributor salesmen struggle to go to market, enable their retailers to order online and retain consistent demand.

-The above tools not only improves your RTM efficiency, but lets you stand out from competition and win at the point of sale.
+The above tools not only improve your RTM efficiency but lets you stand out from the competition and win at the point of sale.
 While it’s no more just a joke that covid is one of the biggest drivers of digital transformation, it is important that brands invest in tech that can be launched quickly and adopted easily.
 The nimble brands with quick decision-making thrived last year; however, it is also important to remember that investing in the wrong technology can negatively impact even category-leading businesses.

 Follow Bizom for a near-real-time pulse of the market and for free insights on consumer goods demand in emerging markets.